acoppes/acoppes/site/_drafts/tdd-games.markdown

 ## Automatic validation with assert actions

-Recently, I started working in filling that missing part of my testing workflow, the automatic validation.
+Recently, I started working in filling that missing part of my workflow: the automatic validation.
 To do that, I created new assert actions to validate state, for example: "this entity should be around this position".

-In the case of the previous example, I created an vertical velocity assert action to validate the entity is falling by comparing with a negative value.
+In the case of the previous example, the new action asserts the entity is falling by comparing it velocity with a range of negative values.

 <div class="post-image">
 <video width="100%" controls>